-DENVER — When asked pregame if the Nuggets’ matchups with the Sacramento Kings are “just another game,” Michael Malone gave the politically correct answer that there was no extra significance, intensity, or meaning behind Monday night’s matchup.
+When asked pregame if the Nuggets’ matchups with the Sacramento Kings are “just another game,” Michael Malone gave the politically correct answer that there was no extra significance, intensity, or meaning behind Monday night’s affair.

-But after tonight’s 108-96 win, maybe Malone can even go back to wearing purple again, a color his family banned from their household after the Kings fired him in 2014.
+But after Monday night’s 108-96 win, maybe Malone can even go back to wearing Sacramento purple again, a color his family banned from their household after the Kings fired him in 2014.

 “I have 15 purple ties that will never be worn again,” Malone said after the win.
 “It’s my wife’s favorite color and her and my two girls will never wear purple again.
 But they got to understand if I’m in the coaching business long enough, at some point, we’re just going to be wearing black.”